The z-Classes of Isometries: Classification over a perfect field

 Let $\F$ be a perfect field of characteristic different from two.
-The group of isometries $I(\V, B)$ is a linear algebraic group.
-A significant property of a linear algebraic group over a perfect field of characteristic different from two is that each $T$ in $I(\V, B)$ has the Jordan decomposition $T=T_s T_u$, where $T_s$ is semisimple, (that is every $T_s$ invariant subspace has a $T_s$-invariant complement, and $T_u$ is unipotent.
-Moreover $T_s$, $T_u$ are also elements of $I(\V, B)$, they commute with each other, and are polynomials in $T$ (cf. \cite{hum}).
+The group of isometries ${\rm I}(\V, B)$ consists of $\F$-points of a linear algebraic group defined over $ \F$.
+Thus each $T$ in ${\rm I}(\V, B)$ has the Jordan decomposition $T=T_s T_u$, where $T_s$ is semisimple (that is, every $T_s$-invariant subspace has a $T_s$-invariant complement) and $T_u$ is unipotent.
+Moreover $T_s$, $T_u$ are also elements of ${\rm I}(\V, B)$, they commute with each other, and they are polynomials in $T$ (see, \cite[Chapter 15]{hum}).
 Moreover we have $Z(T)=Z(T_s)\cap Z(T_u)$.
-To some extent, the Jordan decomposition reduces the study of conjugacy and $z$-classes in $I(\V, B)$ to the study of conjugacy and $z$-classes of semisimple, resp. unipotent elements.
-Also the use of Jordan decomposition leads to a more neat and simpler classification of the conjugacy, and the $z$-classes.
+To some extent, the Jordan decomposition reduces the study of conjugacy and $z$-classes in ${\rm I}(\V, B)$ to the study of conjugacy and $z$-classes of semisimple and unipotent elements.
 Suppose $T: \V \to \V$ is a semisimple isometry with prime and self-dual minimal polynomial.
 Suppose $\E=\F[x]/(p(x))$.
 Then $\E$ is a finite simple field extension of $\F$, $[\E: \F]=$ degree of $p(x)$.
-Thus the cyclic algebras in \thmref{ppp} and \thmref{zppp} are isomorphic to the field $\E$, and the hermitian forms $H_{d_i}$ are $\E$-valued.
+Thus the underlying cyclic algebras in \thmref{zc1} (or, \thmref{zc2}) are isomorphic to the field $\E$, and the Hermitian forms $H_{d_i}$ are $\E$-valued.

 Now suppose $T$ is an arbitrary semisimple isometry, and let its minimal polynomial be a product of pairwise distinct prime polynomials over $\F$.
-Suppose
+Let